 If the company is the plan owner, then although the premiums won’t be eligible for corporation tax relief, they won’t be taxable as a benefit in kind on the person covered.
 This is in contrast to the situation where shareholders take out own life plans and the company pays those premiums.
 In this case, the premiums paid will constitute benefits in kind for the individual.

 The proceeds should not be subject to corporation tax because the plan is being taken out for a capital rather than trading purpose.
-For more on the taxation of Life or Critical Illness Cover proceeds received by companies, see the key person section at the start of this guide.
+For more on the taxation of Life or Critical Illness Cover proceeds received by companies, see our article Partnership, LLPs and sole traders - Tax implications.
 We recommend companies seek advice from their own legal advisers.

 The Companies Act 2006 sets out specific requirements to be met for a valid buyback of shares.
 The key points are summarised: